 Technology and cool ideas

-The subway trains themselves have a slightly outdated 90’s feel, but they’re crammed full of ideas to suit modern Tokyo, and busy people on the move.
+The subway trains themselves have a something of a shaky, mechanical feel like an old Paris metro line.
+But, they’re crammed full of ideas to suit modern Tokyo, and busy people on the move.
 The seats are heated, which is perfect for winter – however, they tend to make one feel really drowsy, so i’m not surprised so many people fall asleep!

 To try and liven up what could be a dull, repetitive journey, many stations play calming bird noises to soothe strung-out commuters.
 But by far, my personal favourite are the jingles that chime at the arrival at every station, with a touch of Nintendo nostalgia, Totoro string music, or a sweet little MIDI tune (listen here).
 Stepping off the train to the tune of collecting a power star in Super Mario 64 is a really cool feeling!

 Screens announcing the next stop is standard, but they also tell you which escalator your carriage will stop closest to, the direction it goes, and which end of the platform is best for your exit!
 There are more nice touches – many trains reserve a ‘women only’ car during peak hours to prevent groping, and all the warning signs for pushing and following the rules are cute cartoons (very Japanese!).

 Then, of course, there are the vending machines – fancy an ice cream on the platform while you wait for your connection?
 Or want to recharge your travel pass on the platform?
 You’re in luck!